 The interview is scored.
 A score of 75% or higher is required to pass.
 Failing the oral interview will result in disqualification from the selection process.
 The oral interview will comprise of 30% of your overall total weighted civil service score.

 Applicants who pass both the written examination and oral interview receive a final civil service score.
 We will notify you of this score.
 Applicants who claimed and are eligible for Veteran’s Preference will receive an additional ten (10) points added to their final score.

 7. Background Investigation:

 The Municipality of Penn Hills will conduct background investigations on a set number of applicants, starting with the highest overall civil service score and moving down.
-The background investigation will be conducted by a member(s) of the police department’s Criminal Investigative Division.
+The background investigation will be performed by a member(s) of the police department’s Criminal Investigative Division.

-The background investigation will consist of an in-depth look into your life.
+The background investigation will consist of an in-depth look at your life.
 It will examine aspects of your life that include, but are not limited to; your criminal history, employment history, educational background, driving history, credit history, prior illegal drug use, domestic issues, and other areas that examine your overall character.

 Being a police officer places you in a position of public trust.
 The Penn Hills Police Department values the importance of ensuring that potential candidates for employment meet the high standards expected of us by the public.